Siddharth Kara

-Siddharth Kara is an American author, activist, and expert on modern-day slavery and human trafficking, child labor, and related human rights issues.
-He is a British Academy Global Professor, an Adjunct Lecturer in Public Policy at the Kennedy School of Government at Harvard University and the University of California, Berkeley, and an associate professor at the University of Nottingham.
-He is best known for his book trilogy on modern slavery: Sex Trafficking: Inside the Business of Modern Slavery (2009), Bonded Labor: Tackling the System of Slavery in South Asia (2012), and Modern Slavery: A Modern Perspective (2017).
+Siddharth Kara is a Pulitzer Prize Finalist and NY Times bestselling author.
+He is a former British Academy Global Professor and has held academic positions at Harvard University, University of California, Berkeley, and the University of Nottingham.
+He is best known for his book Cobalt Red: How the Blood of the Congo Powers Our Lives (2023).
+He has also published a trilogy on modern slavery: Sex Trafficking: Inside the Business of Modern Slavery (2009), Bonded Labor: Tackling the System of Slavery in South Asia (2012), and Modern Slavery: A Global Perspective (2017).

-Early life

-Kara was born in Knoxville, Tennessee, to Indian parents of Hindu and Parsi background.
-He grew up between Memphis, Tennessee, where he attended Memphis University School, and Mumbai, India, where he spent most of his summers.